The Diaconate is a vocation in its own right and must be discerned as seriously as that of the priesthood or married life.

 The first four-year program for the formation of Permanent Deacons in the Archdiocesan of Regina has already begun.
 Pray for the men in the program, along with their families, as they pursue this time of intense training.
 Consider prayerfully also those who may be next to hear the call of the Diaconate.

-Anyone interested in the Diaconate is encouraged to contact Dr. Brett Salkeld.
-His e-mail is bsalkeldarchregina [dot] sk [dot] ca or you can phone him at 306-352-1651 ext.
+Anyone interested in the Diaconate is encouraged to contact Dr. Brett Salkeld bsalkeldarchregina [dot] sk [dot] ca or you can phone him at 306-352-1651 ext.
 214.

 Deacon Candidates and Wives Begin Second Year of Formation